 Skiing at Boyne Mountain Resort – Boyne Falls

-Nothing feels quite like Christmas as much flying down some white powdery slopes.
+Nothing feels quite like Christmas in Michigan as much as flying down some white powdery slopes.
 This expansive alpine and ski spot has over 60 runs and seven terrain parks to play in.
-The biggest vertical drop is 500 feet, and there are 12 lifts to carry you back up the mountainsides after catching serious air.
+The most significant vertical drop is 500 feet, and there are 12 lifts to carry you back up the mountainsides after catching serious air.

-Skiing at Boyne Mountain Resort is a popular pastime in the state and has been since they opened their doors in 1948.
-The accommodation options are luxury lodges complete with hot tubs and warm fires to cozy up by and soak up the surrounding Christmas scenery.
+Skiing at Boyne Mountain Resort is a popular pastime in the state and has been since it opened its doors in 1948.
+The accommodation options are luxury lodges with hot tubs and warm fires to cozy up and soak up the surrounding Christmas scenery.

 Fat Biking and Snowmobiling – Marquette